photo by Pixabay for Pexels

 There are some people who feel that giving religious or philosophical advice can help.
 This is unlikely, unless the person is strongly devoted to one spiritual belief system.
-And even if so, telling someone suicide is a sin or not what God wants is more likely to cause only guilt and frustration.
+And even if so, telling someone suicide is a sin or not what God wants is likely to cause only more guilt and frustration.

-10) Try to resist coming up with a solution to their problems.
+8) Try to resist coming up with a solution to their problems.

-11) Try to gently find the ‘trigger’.
+9) Try to gently find the ‘trigger’.

 The person may just want to cry or vent and that may be exactly what they need.
 But if they can get to the point they admit to what triggered them, they might then feel relief.

 Ask simple questions starting with ‘what’ and ‘how’ (why questions can lead to confusion and overthinking at the best of times) and let them talk as much as possible.